Journal

 • Ending meetings without a written commitment brief.

-• Emergency incidents where immediate containment matters more than deliberation.
+• Emergency incidents where containment matters more than deliberation.

-• Low-impact choices where the process cost exceeds decision risk.
+• Low-impact choices where the process cost exceeds the decision risk.

 • Purely exploratory work with no commitment window yet.

-A leadership team must choose a Q2 growth channel.
-Options are enterprise outbound, channel partnerships, and paid social.
+A leadership team must choose one Q2 growth channel.
+The options are enterprise outbound, channel partnerships, and paid social.
+The room has debated the question twice already, but no channel has been formally chosen.

-They define the decision: one primary channel for 90 days.
-Criteria: payback period, execution risk, and team capacity.
-After a time-boxed debate, they commit to channel partnerships.
+They define the decision as one primary growth channel for 90 days, lock criteria around payback period, execution risk, and team capacity, then run a bounded debate before the final decider closes on channel partnerships.

-Alternate option that loses: paid social, because projected CAC volatility is too high for current margin targets.
+Alternate option that loses: paid social, because CAC volatility is too high for current margin targets and the team lacks enough paid acquisition history to justify the bet cleanly.

 Success signal: partner-sourced pipeline reaches the 90-day target.

-Correction trigger: if pipeline is below threshold by week 6, reopen decision with pre-listed fallback.
+Correction trigger: if pipeline is below threshold by week 6, reopen the decision using the fallback channel listed in the brief.

 Bottom Line

-Decision quality is not picking the smartest option in a room.
+Decision quality is not just picking the smartest option in the room.
 It is creating enough clarity that the organization can execute without second-guessing itself.

 What should you do next?